omidbachari/git-to-know-you/lib/essay.md

 _July 20, 1983_
 Aimee was born in Providence, Rhode Island even though she lived in Rehoboth, Massachusetts at the time.
 She was born at the same hospital as her sisters, her mother, her nana, and her grandmother before her.
 The name of the hospital was Women and Infants.

-# Birthplace of Lilian Rose
+# Birthplace of Liliana Rose

 _June 28, 2013_
-Lilian Rose Bachari was born in Houston, Texas.
+Liliana Rose Bachari was born in Houston, Texas.
 It was a very long labor, ending in an emergency c-section.
 My poor baby had to stay in the NICU for 7 days.
 She was a pink, chubby angel.
 I'd like to forget that horrible birthing experience and only remember that sweet, funny baby once we got to go home.

 # Birthplace of Rocco